streetwriters/notesnook/docs/help/contents/backup-and-restore-notes-in-notesnook.md

 # How to Backup your notes

 It is always a good practice to take a backup of your data so in case you lose access to your account, you don't lose your notes.
+Currently backups are local only.

 > warning
 >